Creamy Turmeric Chickpea Skillet

 In a large skillet, warm butter over medium heat.
 Add the onion and bell peppers, sprinkle with salt, and cook for 5 minutes.

-To the skillet, add the turmeric, ginger, garlic, pepper and turmeric.
+To the skillet, add the fresh turmeric, ginger, garlic, chili powder, ground pepper and ground turmeric.
 Stir and continue to cook for 3 more minutes.
 Add the chickpeas and coconut milk then bring to a low boil.
 Allow to cook for 15 minutes, until heated through.

 Serve warm with rice or quinoa and top with cilantro.
 Enjoy!

 Make it SPICY: add a jalapeño and/or 1/2 teaspoon crushed red pepper.

 Add some GREENS: add 1 cup of spinach or chard to the pot, cover and cook until wilted.